marat-gainullin/cities-fetcher/README.md

 ## Install
 The fetcher requires Java 8 to run.
+It is built by Maven.
+So ensue maven is installed on your system and `mvn` command is on path.
 Since Java 8 is installed, everything is ready to fetch cities.

 ## Build